 We further assume residual TCE of 3% and losses post failure of 8% of tangible banking assets, a 25% run-off in "junior" wholesale deposits and a 5% run-off in preferred deposits.
 These ratios are in line with our standard assumptions.
 In addition, we assume that only a small percentage (10%) of the deposit base can actually be considered junior and qualify as bail-in-able under the BaSAG.
-Finally, we take into account BAWAG's additional future funding requirements to cover its MREL shortfall.
+Finally, we deduct the bank's TLTRO III drawings from its tangible banking assets since their repayment in 2023 is expected to reduce the bank's balance sheet size.